 The Asateer iftar tent at Atlantis The Palm was packed with gorgeous men and women dressed in perfectly white Kanduras (the white robes worn by men) and dazzling Abayas (the long black cloak worn by Emirati women).
 Outside people were stepping out of gleaming luxury cars.
 Glittering chandeliers hung from the billowing ceiling of the tent and tables were laden with a feast.
 What an event.

 4. Dubai is a crazy experience

 From futuristic architecture to wealth I’ve never experienced before, Dubai is a total trip.
 It’s at once traditional and cosmopolitan.
-Experiences range from desert safaris to luxury shopping and most of them are just wildly different from anything in South Africa.
+Experiences range from desert safaris to luxury shopping in a Ferrari after getting luxury car rental and most of them are just wildly different from anything in South Africa.

 What to do:

 A red City Sightseeing bus tour is a great way to explore the city.
 You can do a quick tour in two hours, in air conditioning, and learn about the history of Dubai.
 It totally fascinated me.
 Dubai has literally risen from the dust in the last 50 years and is connected by a 12 lane highway, with room for traffic growth in the future – just one of Dubai’s life hacks.

 The city by night is a whole other experience and we watched the fountain display from the balcony of The Address Hotel as a hot desert wind whipped through our hair.